Robots.txt Rules

 Shopify Schema Checker

-Free Shopify schema checker for product pages.
-Scan Product schema, variant offers, app-injected metadata, Shopify Markets signals, and AI search readiness.
+Scan Shopify product pages for Product schema, variant Offers, review app markup, theme conflicts, Shopify Markets signals, and AI search readiness.